Daniel-Chin/WhereDitGo/readme.md

 # Where Dit'Go?
+**It is under construction!!!**

 Where did it go?
 Where did all my money go?

 Use this mobile app to record expenses.

-It is under construction.

 ## How to use
 Run `dit` in Termux, and it will open your browser to present the app.
+Best with Termux Widget.

-## features
+## Features
+* Tag your expenses, explain your tags, rename your tags
+* Smart tag suggestions using Bayes Rule.
 * The money amount input interface supports +-*/.
 * Git backup and version track your database.
 (Periodic + manual)
 * Robust interrupt-proof file saving strategy.